WWE 2K18: Game modes

 Improvements have been made to the creation suite, such as new superstar parts and materials.
 One such material is a glow effect, which gives players the ability to make hair, clothing, and logos on their created superstars glow.
 Other new creation suite features include an enhanced highlight system, however the free-roaming camera has been removed when the highlight reel is being used mid-match.
 Crowd area templates can also be selected in Create-An-Arena, allowing players to select five different templates that have different weapons and objects to use.
 The Create-A-Match feature, last seen in the 7th-gen version of WWE 2K17 (WWE 2K15 for 8th-gen players), has returned.
 New to the feature includes the ability to create your own custom matches and save them for use in exhibition mode, Universe, and Online through Private matches.
 MyCareer now allows backstage free roaming (Last seen in WWE SmackDown vs Raw 2011s Road to WrestleMania mode), with wrestlers creating alliances and enemies, and fighting styles are introduced in the MyCareer mode, letting players choose between eight different fighting styles, each with its own strengths and weaknesses.
 However mixed gender tag-team matches are not featured in the game and cannot be created using Create-a-Match.

 The new "Road To Glory" mode enables players to use their MyPlayer characters to qualify and compete in events, similar to the one found in WWE SuperCard.
 This mode replaces the 2K Tonight online mode from WWE 2K17.

 Universe mode has been improved with a new story system, alongside new cut-scenes, power-rankings, and a goal system.

 Commentary and graphics

 WWE 2K18 features a new commentary team of Monday Night Raw's Michael Cole, SmackDown Live's Byron Saxton, and dual branded commentator Corey Graves.
 Crowd sound is also improved and features authentic crowd chants for entrances and during a match.

 Reception

 WWE 2K18 received "mixed or average" reviews, according to review aggregator Metacritic.
 The Nintendo Switch version, however, received "generally unfavourable" reviews.
 It was heavily criticized for its inevitable glitches, with montages of them posted on YouTube.
 The technical issues were more severe on the Switch version.

+Upon the release of the Nintendo Switch 2, multiple outlets reported that the Nintendo Switch version of the game runs "significantly better" when played on Nintendo Switch 2, with performance much closer to other versions of the game.